DBCG/crmi-ig/input/pages/artifact-repository-service.md

     3. **SHOULD** support artifactAssessmentSummary parameter
     4. **SHOULD** support artifactAssessmentTarget parameter
     5. **SHOULD** support artifactAssessmentAuthor parameter
+    6. **SHOULD** respond with a trasaction-response bundle which contains the contents of all updated resources
 6. **SHALL** support _draft_ using the [$draft](OperationDefinition-crmi-draft.html) operation
     2. **SHOULD** support id parameter
     4. **SHOULD** support version parameter
+    4. **SHOULD** respond with a transaction-response bundle which contains the contents of all created resources
 6. **SHALL** support _release_ using the [$release](OperationDefinition-crmi-release.html) operation
     1. **SHOULD** support id parameter
     4. **SHOULD** support version parameter